 So to those who have been waiting for this post, you’re welcome.

 This salad dances on the line between side dish and dessert.
 Much like Ambrosia Salad, it’s both.
 After all, with all the savoury flavours of a meal, a sweet something is always most welcome.

 A cool salad ideal for summer, this will also be your go-to for holidays and special occasions all year long.
+Just like our popular Strawberry Fluff Salad.
 The various textures and tastes will convince you to go for seconds.

 Ingredients and Tips

 This easy salad recipe takes only a few simple ingredients to make.
 As always, all the details are on the printable recipe card below.